hulyak/a-to-z-coding-resources/CONTRIBUTING.md

 To submit your pull request, click the green **'Create pull request'** button.

-Well done, you have made your first pull request! 🎉🎉🎉
+Well done, you have made your pull request! 🎉🎉🎉